 Completion of the NURC 1001 health record

 Download NURC 1001 Health Record or pick one up from the Academic Health Records office.

-- The Academic Health Records Office in Union Hall Room 134A (614-287-2450) is open Monday through Friday 9am to noon and 1pm to 4pm.
-To register on the first day of registration, the health record must be completed and submitted to the Academic Health Records Office no later than ten calendar days before the first day of registration for the intended semester.
+- The Academic Health Records Office in Union Hall Room 132 (614-287-2450) is open Monday, Tuesday, Thursday 8:30am to 5:30pm; Wednesday 8:30am to 6pm; Friday 8:30am to 4:30pm.
+To register on the first day of registration, the health record must be completed and submitted to the Academic Health Records Office no later than deadlines listed at www.cscc.edu/healthrecords.

 - Registration for NURC 1001 is competitive and course sections fill within hours the first day of registration.
 Prepare in advance to register on-line on CougarWeb or by touch-tone (614-287-3900) at midnight (12:01am) on the first day of registration.

 - Remember to research the course offerings in advance in preparation for registration.
 NURC 1001 will be offered on our Columbus, Dublin, and Reynoldsburg campuses.
 There are varying course schedules.

 If you are currently a state tested nurse’s aide (STNA) you may request prior learning assessment (PLA or “N”) credit for NURC 1001.
 Request for Prior Learning Assessment (PLA) form.
 See additional instructions on the Request for Prior Learning Assessment form including documentation to be submitted and deadline dates.

 If you have the equivalent of twelve months or more of full-time employment within the preceding five years as a hospital aide or orderly you are eligible to take the state test for STNA and then use the PLA process to request “N” credit for NURC 1001.
 Contact D&S Diversified Technologies at www.hdmaster.com or 1-877-851-2355 for the “STNA Candidate Handbook” for instructions.